Indonesia hero image

 • Fly or take rail from Jakarta; spend 3 nights combining Borobudur and Prambanan with campus workshops.

-• Include village homestays in Kali Code or culinary workshops in Malioboro night markets.
+• Include village homestays in Kali Code or culinary workshops around Malioboro night markets.

 Bali & Retreat Venues